 This marriage of apricots and tart Evans cherries is made in summer-fruit heaven.
 Top it with crispy, oaty, buttery crumbs for a fantastic dessert.
-(Or a delicious breakfast – I won’t tell.)
+(Or a delicious breakfast - I won't tell.)
+Skip to recipe.

 The Evans cherries are almost ripe.

 The trees are loaded, and I've been sneaking out to pick a few of the reddest ones.
 I know many people pick them as soon as they're medium red, but I like to wait until the sour cherries are deep dark red and have more sugars developed, even better after a light frost if I can wait that long.
 They're still mouth-puckering, but the flavour is deeper.
 This year, the Evans cherries are a little early.
 They usually ripen in late August to early September in our area, but if you can stand to hold off, you'll have amazing sour cherries.
 They don't seem to suffer for a longer wait, staying on the the tree and just getting sweeter.

 I love seeing those trees, abundantly adorned with their ruby jewels.
 It gives me such pleasure.

 It wasn't that long ago that we couldn't even grow sour cherries in Alberta – the Evans has only been available to the public since about 1996.
 It was developed in practically our own back yard.
 Alberta horticulturist, Dr. Ieuan Evans, discovered an unknown strain of sour cherry trees growing in an old orchard northeast of Edmonton where they had been producing cherries since 1923.
 He propagated the suckers and distributed them everywhere, and within years, the Evans cherry exploded in popularity, now being grown all over Canada and into the United States and other cold climate countries in the world.
 The trees reach 10 to 15 feet tall and are easy to grow.
 They are reliable producers of heavy sour cherry crops, with large juicy cherries almost an inch across.